mikeperry-tor/vanguards/README_TESTS.md

 system-installed packages for known vulnerabilities against https://pyup.io/safety**.

-To just the tests in the bare source tree against the git checkout in combination with system-wide packages, with no installation or known vulnerability checks, run:
+To run just the tests in the bare source tree against the git checkout in combination with system-wide packages, with no installation or known vulnerability checks, run: